Iran building nuclear facility so deep in earth US airstrike could not reach it analysis concludes

 The Associated Press came to the conclusion after speaking to experts and analysing satellite imagery.

-Completing such a facility “would be a nightmare scenario that risks igniting a new escalatory spiral [over Iran’s nuclear programme],” Kelsey Davenport, director of nonproliferation policy at the Washington-based Arms Control Association was cited as saying, adding: “Given how close Iran is to a bomb, it has very little room to ratchet up its programme without tripping US and Israeli red lines.
+Completing such a facility “would be a nightmare scenario that risks igniting a new escalatory spiral [over Iran’s nuclear programme],” Kelsey Davenport, director of non-proliferation policy at the Washington-based Arms Control Association, was cited as saying, adding: “Given how close Iran is to a bomb, it has very little room to ratchet up its programme without tripping US and Israeli red lines.
 So at this point, any further escalation increases the risk of conflict.”

-Photos and videos from Planet Labs PBC show Iran—which can now produce uranium close to weapons-grade—has been digging tunnels in a mountain near the Natanz nuclear site amid the Zagros Mountains in central Iran.
+Photos and videos from Planet Labs PBC show Iran – which can now produce uranium close to weapons-grade – has been digging tunnels in a mountain near the Natanz nuclear site amid the Zagros Mountains in central Iran.

-Iran says the new facility will replace an above-ground centrifuge manufacturing centre at Natanz damage by an explosion and fire in July 2020.
+Iran says the new facility will replace an above-ground centrifuge manufacturing centre at Natanz damaged by an explosion and fire in July 2020.
 Tehran pinned the incident on Israel, long suspected of running sabotage missions against Iran’s nuclear programme, despite the Iranians’ insistence they have no ambition to move it from the civilian sphere to military territory.

-If the US and Israel came to the conclusion that Iran was pursuing the building of the bomb, would the new nuclear facility be immune from attack in the event of diplomacy failing?
+If the US and Israel came to the conclusion that Iran was pursuing the building of a bomb, would the new nuclear facility be immune from attack in the event of diplomacy failing?

 Not according to Israeli National Security Adviser Tzachi Hanegbi.